Is Carmine (E120) Vegan?

 • Cosmetics and lipsticks

-Vegan Alternatives to Carmine (E120)
+Vegan alternatives to Carmine (E120)

 If you're avoiding carmine (e120), look for these plant-based alternatives instead: